 The auto brake system requires both the radar and the camera to confirm the object.
 With the advanced sensor technology, it is then possible to apply full braking power immediately when necessary.
 The technology also covers vehicles driving in the same lane.

 Major renewal of six models

-At the company's press conference in Geneva, Volvo Cars also presented the new model range, which includes new versions of the Volvo S60, V60, XC60, V70, XC70, S80 and the Volvo V60 Plug-in Hybrid (not all available in the U.S.).
+At the company's press conference in Geneva, Volvo Cars also presented the new model range, which includes new versions of the Volvo S60, V60, XC60, V70, XC70, S80 and the Volvo V60 Plug-in Hybrid.

 "This is the most extensive development of existing models in our company's history.
 Each of the enhancements is designed around our customers' needs.
 We have focused on quality and attention to detail in order to give these models a major boost and sharpen their competitiveness," said Doug Speck.